Roasted Salmon Quinoa Bowls with Avocado, Cucumber & Green Goddess Dressing

 Plate with roasted salmon, quinoa, avocado, cucumber, and green goddess dressing.

-Feel free to swap in other grains like brown rice, bulgur, or whole wheat couscous, and use whatever vegetables you have on hand.
-Just don’t skip the dressing—it’s what ties everything together.
+You can easily swap the quinoa for other healthy grains like bulgur or brown rice, and mix in whatever vegetables you have on hand.
+Just don’t skip the green goddess dressing—it’s the magic that ties everything together.

-“This is a delicious, fresh, and healthy one dish meal that my whole family loved.”
+“This is a delicious, fresh and healthy one dish meal that my whole family loved.
+We all licked our bowls clean…”

 Dena